sfzinstruments/jlearman.jRhodes3d/README.md

 technique (so the effect cancels completely when summed to mono).
 Noise was removed from the samples using CoolEdit 96.

-Samples in this set were looped to reduce memory footprint.
-For full-length unlooped samples, see jRhodes3d.

 This is not intended to be the authentic original unprocessed Rhodes;
 it's intended to be what I wanted the Rhodes to sound like most of the time.